 What Are Cash Jobs?

 A cash job is a type of employment where payment is made in cash instead of traditional methods like checks or direct deposit.
-Employers are not required to report cash payments to the government.
-This makes cash jobs attractive for those who want to avoid paying taxes on their income.
+While employers often do not report cash in hand work payments to the government, it is a legal requirement to report all income, including cash payments, to the IRS to ensure up to date records and proper paying taxes compliance.
+Failure to do so can result in penalties and criminal charges for tax evasion.

 When Should Workers Be Paid in Cash?